thiennlinh/AppMusic/README.md

-Note* /documentation/rdoc is generated documentation code, /documentation contains sprint backlog, etc.
+Note* /documentation/rdoc is generated documentation code, /documentation contains all artifacts.

 ![Soundit!](/app/assets/images/logo.png)

-# ( Project 3 )
+# SoundIt! ( Project 4 Submission )

 Do you find that media player search algorithms always are suggesting the same songs and take the human experience out of music?
-Soundit! attempts to solve this problem by blatently ripping off the -it experience and combining it with the ability to generate playlists out of the songs you "like".
+Soundit! attempts to solve this problem by blatently ripping off the -it experience and combining it with the ability to generate playlists out of the songs you "like", exporting them to Spotify and otherwise allowing you and your friends a more social, personal music experience.

 ## About
-Soundit! was built using the rails framework and works with either a postgresql or sqlite3 database.
+Soundit! was built using the Rails framework and works with either a postgresql or sqlite3 database.

 ## Deployment
-* Download from Github
+* Clone from Github
 * Navigate to the repo in the terminal
     * Be sure to use Ruby 2.4.1 or newer
 * `bundle install`